-Glassware should be treated before use to ensure that it is RNase-free.
-Glassware used for RNA work should be cleaned with a detergent, thoroughly rinsed, and oven baked at 240°C for at least 4 hours (overnight, if more convenient) before use.
-Autoclaving alone will not fully inactivate many RNases.
-Alternatively, glassware can be treated with DEPC.
+Glassware should be treated before use to ensure that it is RNAse-free.
+Glassware used for RNA work should be cleaned with a detergent, thoroughly rinsed, and oven baked at 240°C for at least 4 h (overnight, if more convenient) before use.
+Autoclaving alone will not fully inactivate many RNAses.
+Alternatively, glassware can be treated with DEPC (diethyl pyrocarbonate).
 Fill glassware with 0.1% DEPC (0.1% in water), allow to stand overnight (12 h) at 37°C, and then autoclave or heat to 100°C for 15 min to eliminate residual DEPC.